-The following Arbitration guidance note Produced in partnership with Stephenson Harwood provides comprehensive and up to date legal information covering:
+The following Arbitration practice note Produced in partnership with Stephenson Harwood provides comprehensive and up to date legal information covering:

 The recovery of costs is an important part of most arbitrations.
 When considering applying to the tribunal for an award on costs, or resisting an application for costs, it is important to understand:

 the tribunal’s authority to award costs and the basis on which they award costs